 Exceptions: Words ending in ce and ge, in order to keep the soft sound before suffixes beginning with a, e or o, retain the silent e.
+Courageous, noticeable, manageable.

 • Keep the final e before a suffix beginning with a consonant.